jaeheejung/jaeheejung.github.io/research.md

 Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee. "'The Economy is Rigged': Inequality Narratives and Support for Redistribution in Six Countries." _R&R._

 Jung, Jae-Hee and Scott Clifford.
-"Varieties of Values: Moral Values Are Uniquely Divisive." _Under review._
+"Varieties of Values: Moral Values Are Uniquely Divisive." _R&R._

 Jung, Jae-Hee, Pepper Culpepper, and Taeku Lee.
 "Expressive or Engaging?
 Negative Emotions and Participation in Policy Contexts."